-The spectacular Emperor moth is on the wing in April and May, but its distinctive caterpillars can be spotted through the summer.
+The spectacular Emperor moth is on the wing in April and May.
+This one was spotted at Windmill Farm.

 Scientific name: Saturnia pavonia